mstibbard/stibbard.io/src/routes/learning/sveltekit-env-variables.md

 ### Public / publishable keys

-SvelteKit uses Vite which provides access to environment variables via `import.meta.env.*`.
+SvelteKit uses Vite which provides access to environment variables via `import.meta.env.VAR_NAME`.

-`import.meta.env.*` is limited to public/publishable keys which are prefixed with `VITE_`.
+`import.meta.env.VAR_NAME` is limited to public/publishable keys which are prefixed with `VITE_`.

 Importing the two publishable supabase keys from the example above would be: